Request Info 866-858-5323

 Program Highlights

 All students who attend the National Young Scholars Program will have the chance to harness their creativity and discover their passions.
 The program not only invigorates the natural curiosity that is a gift of childhood but also helps the students learn how to apply that curiosity to create real-world solutions.
-They will develop skills in six key leadership areas: Self-Awareness, Self-Management, Social Awareness, Relationship Skills, Responsible Decision Making, and Presentation Skills.
+They will develop skills in five key leadership areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 Students will come away from the program with a stronger sense of themselves and an understanding of how they can influence the future, as well as increased self-confidence and independence.

 Daily Time-Travel Simulations